CaelusRocketry/gs2/docs/CONFIG.md

 ### Bufsize / Baudrate

-For the simulation environment, this option is called **`bufsize`** and it determines the size of the buffer that Python will send to the socket to input bytes in.
+For the simulation & bluetooth environment, this option is called **`bufsize`** and it determines the size of the buffer that Python will send to the socket to input bytes in.
 In other words, this determines how much data can be received.

 For the XBee environment, this option is called **`baudrate`** and it is a measure of the speed at which the data is transmitted from the XBee device.
 It is measured in bps (bits per second) and is usually `9600`.